 It would be preferable if you have access to user and entity behavior analytics (UEBA) solutions to make it easy to identify dubious activities and plug the vulnerabilities.
 However, there are things you can do put up a decent defense against cyber threats.
 It’s possible to fend off even the latest forms of cyber threats by adopting simple but essential measures discussed below.

-Formal or organized cybersecurity training sessions are preferable, but it’s also possible to send out modules or DIY learning kits.
+Formal or organized cybersecurity training sessions are preferable, professionals like GuidePoint Security usually organize them.
 What’s important is to inform everyone about the security threats that perpetually hound businesses.
 A test/evaluation or attack simulation may then be conducted to determine if everybody understands the things they need to know.

 Many pundits claim that firewalls are no longer necessary as they don’t have meaningful capabilities in stopping attacks.
 This opinion is limited to traditional firewalls, though.
-The new generation of firewalls do more than port and socket filtering.
+The new generation of firewalls does more than port and socket filtering.
 They integrate VPN functions as well as the ability to act as HTTPS inspection proxies.
-They can also block DDoS attacks, execute intrusion detection/prevention, filter URLs, block upper layer attacks, and do inline patching.
+They can also block DDoS attacks, execute intrusion detection/prevention, filter URLs, block upper-layer attacks, and do inline patching.

 Not all firewalls are the same, so you need to scrutinize your options carefully.
 Examine the features available and evaluate their reliability.
 Make sure you are getting a firewall that does more than perimeter-based defense something that has both client-side and network protection.
 Look for those that provide URL and attachment filtering, patch discovery, and DDoS protection.